ckan/ckan/doc/datastore.rst

 To create a new database and a read-only user, use the provided paster commands after you have set the right database URLs.::

- paster --plugin=ckan datastore create-db SQL_SUPER_USER
- paster --plugin=ckan datastore create-read-only-user SQL_SUPER_USER
+ paster datastore create-db SQL_SUPER_USER paster datastore create-read-only-user SQL_SUPER_USER

 To test the setup you can create a new datastore, so on linux command line do::